 The upper measurement point is often mixed up.
 This measurement is taken at the floor level and NOT the overall height of the building.
 What if the structure has an occupied roof? (i.e. roof decks, assembly spaces, excluding occupancy for maintenance purposes) Most AHJs would consider the roof as an “occupied floor,” thereby, making the roof and not the enclosed floor below the point of measurement.

 The next time you are reviewing set of plans pay very careful attention to the elevations and fire department access provided.
-Your structure may be measuring up to a high-rise.
+Your structure may be measuring up as a high-rise building.